apiday/fullstack-interview/README.md

 ApiHour is a minimal full-stack scaffold for an ESG management platform aimed at fund managers.
 It’s designed for interviews: simple enough to get running quickly, but realistic enough to extend during the exercise.

+It mimics some core concepts from Apiday:
+- our users are fund managers, they create funds (financial structure to invest in other things) which then invest in companies called "portfolio companies"
+- fund managers want to gather some data from their portfolio companies to know if everything is OK, and especially ESG data (related to environment, social and governance) and they do this by sending "campaigns"

 What you can do:

 - Create funds (name, size in million euros).